vladmandic/face-api/README.md

 - Removed tests, docs, examples
 - Updated all package dependencies
-- Modified to make compatible with TensorFlow/JS 2.0+
+- Compatible with TensorFlow/JS 2.0+
-- Trivial code changes for updated TypeScript type checking
+- Updated type casting for TypeScript type checking
 - Removed unnecesary package dependencies (karma, jasmine, etc.)
-- Updated Typescript build process to target ES2018 instead of dual ES5/ES6
+- Typescript build process now targets ES2017 and instead of dual ES5/ES6
-- Changed browser bundle process to use ESBuild instead of Rollup
+- Browser bundle process uses ESBuild instead of Rollup
-- Updated TensorFlow/JS dependencies since backends were removed from @tensorflow/tfjs-core
+- New TensorFlow/JS dependencies since backends were removed from @tensorflow/tfjs-core
 - Updated mobileNetv1 model due to batchNorm() dependency
+- Fully tree shakable when imported as an ESM module
+- Added `version` class that returns JSON objecgt with version of FaceAPI as well as linked TFJS
 - Removed following models as they are either obsolete or non-functional with tfjs 2.0+
   - mtcnn: Mostly obsolete
   - tinyYolov2: Non-functional since weights are missing